1. Position Summary

 Delivery of Oral Health Care

-2.7.
-Federal and State funding should be available for oral health care for disadvantaged members of the community.
+2.8.
+Federal and State funding must be expanded for oral health services for disadvantaged and

 Research